themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 </blockquote>

 In conclusion, there is no single theory that is entirely adequate in describing the disease origin, process, locations, and behaviors.
-Researchers and specialist speculate that it likely takes a variety of factors described in each theory to cause endometriosis.
+Researchers and specialists speculate that it likely takes a variety of factors described in each theory to cause endometriosis.

 Table of Contents